yafig/spec/backend.md

 - Add a new data into indexing database (Elasticsearch)
 - If the data already exist, replace the data with new one

-### send_email worker
+### search_index_builder worker
-It will consume message from `send_email queue` published by Picture API Server.
+This worker will destroy the current

-What send email worker do:
+What search index builder do:
-- Send a greeting email to the new user with activation link
+- Destroy the current index
+- Repopulate index derived from Post database

 # Implementation
 ## Container